Overview

 Create the build.rs

-Create a build.rs file to compile the AIDL file and generate Rust code:
+Create a build.rs file in the project root to compile the AIDL file and generate Rust code:

 use std::path::PathBuf;